angleman/geoip-stream/README.md

 # geoip-stream

 Maxmind GeoIP Stream.
-Transforms a JSON string stream of objects by looking for an ```ip``` field (as defined) and appending maxmind data to the stream if found.
-Uses readable-stream for node < 0.10
+Transforms a JSON string stream of objects by looking for an ```ip``` field (as defined) and appending maxmind data to the stream if it is found.
+Uses readable-stream for node < 0.10 to ensure stream2+ sanity.

 ## Install